Scroll down to read all about:

 There will be other meets that the club will not specifically target, but you are perfectly at liberty to enter these independently.

-The calendar has details of all/most open meets coming up locally.
+The calendar has details of all open meets which are being targeted by the swimming club.